iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - Analyzing the meaning and intent behind written words, considering factors like grammar, context, and sentiment.

 2. **Generating Text:**
-- Creating human-readable text formats like news articles, chatbot responses, or even creative content using NLG.
+- Creating human-readable text formats like QA, codes, emails, news articles, chatbot responses, or even creative content using NLG.

 3. **Machine Translation:**
 - Converting text from one language to another while preserving the original meaning.